 Because of the expense of creating a new character model, the roster was decidedly smaller than other Transformers media; allowing for a greater focus on character development.
 The Maximals were led by Optimus Primal (Garry Chalk), who had taken the form of a silverback gorilla.
 Under his command initially were the intelligent Rhinox (Richard Newman), a rhinoceros; recon expert Rattrap (Scott McNeil), an African rat; and youthful and inexperienced Cheetor (Ian James Corlett), a cheetah.

-Running in syndication from 1996-99 over 52 episodes, the show was initially dismissed by long-term Transformers fans over the abandonment of the vehicle modes, but the mature writing, darker themes, strong characters and increasing callbacks to previous incarnations gradually won them over.
+Running in syndication from 1996-99 over 52 episodes, the show was initially dismissed by long-time Transformers fans over the abandonment of the vehicle modes, but the mature writing, darker themes, strong characters and increasing callbacks to previous incarnations gradually won them over.
 The show also fully defined the protoforms and introduced the concept of the spark, which was essentially the soul of the Transformers.
 The show and toys found additional success when it was exported to Japan, leading to the creation of two Japan-only spin-off shows: Beast Wars Second and Beast Wars Neo, which were accompanied by toys produced by Takara (the producers of the original toys the Transformers line was spawned from, now known as Takara Tomy).

 Beast Wars was a tremendous success for Hasbro; consistently at the top of sales charts for the duration of its life.
-However, Hasbro wanted to keep the line from going stale as the original line had done and opted to revamp the franchise once again.
+However, Hasbro wanted to keep the line from going stale like the original line had done and opted to revamp the franchise once again.
 They decided to integrate vehicular Transformers with the organic ones to produce the line Beast Machines.
 As such, a new cartoon was put into development to help promote the shift.

 |Megatron in charge.|

-Both Didio and Hasbro discouraged Skir and Isenberg from watching old episodes to achieve a fresh take, and Didio felt Beast Wars was too continuity-heavy.
+Both Didio and Hasbro discouraged Skir and Isenberg from watching old episodes to achieve the freshest take possible, and Didio felt Beast Wars was too continuity-heavy.
 Skir and Isenberg also passed that edict down to their writing staff, of whom only Wolfman and other fellow comic scribe Len Wein had previously worked on Beast Wars.
 Wolfman, in particular, was brought on because Skir felt he was owed some work since they ended up using his initial outline.
 However, this edict was soon ignored as Hasbro began requesting elements of prior continuity for inclusion in the show, and some of the writers looked at what came before to drop references.
 Along with Skir and Isenberg, the writers included Michael Reaves, Steven Melching, Rodney Gibbs, Brynne Chandler Reaves, Meg McLaughlin, Brooks Wachtel and Nick Dubois.

 |Botanica joins the team.|

 Other characters included Nightscream (Alessandro Juliani), a vampire bat traumatized by the Vehicon occupation; Savage/Noble (Kaye), a purely organic Transformer created when Megatron tried to rid himself entirely of his bestial side; The Oracle (Carol Savenkoff), an ancient computer that allowed Optimus to communicate with the AllSpark (the source of life for all Transformers); and Botanica (Kathleen Barr), who could transform into a mobile plant.
 Megatron’s forces would soon be bolstered by Obsidian (Dobson), who fought for whoever was in control of Cybertron, and his consort Strika (Patricia Drake), one of the greatest generals in Cybertron’s history.
-None of the good guys used guns, another first for Transformers.
-Skir preferred to write heroes who didn’t rely on them.
+None of the good guys used guns--another first for Transformers--as Skir preferred to write heroes who didn’t rely on them.

 |Vehicon generals Tankor, Jetstorm and Thrust.|